Follow TV Tropes

 • "Shaggy Dog" Story: In Conon's story, her father was turned into floating eye-ball and requested his daughter to him back to normal.
 After three months of serving his daughter, he was able to get Conon to take some time for him and undo his curse.
 Problem is, without knowing how he become a monster, Conon couldn't help him.

-• Super Title 64 Advance: The arcade game, as Trouble Witches AC.
+• Super Title 64 Advance: The arcade game is titled Trouble Witches AC.

-• Video-Game Lives: You start with 3 by default although you can change that in the options menu.
+• Video-Game Lives: You start with three lives by default, and although you can change the default number of lives in the options menu, the game bars you from submitting your score in the leaderboards in later versions.

 • Wham Episode: Peropero's ending quickly gets a turn for the dark after the quite happy family reunion.